BLavery/STM32F030F4P6-Arduino/README.md

 The most obvious implication is that we now have no easy way to "view" any output, even any debug information, beyond toggling a LED!
 (No serial terminal.
 It's not connected at USB connector.
-And the HAL Driver software is too big, even if we used the TX/RX and USB Serial adapter.)
+And the native Serial Driver software is too big.)

 There are several hacked-together lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
 We can run a "Serial" on its uart header, and we can choose our Wire pins.
 These libraries (with example files) are: